zhangwxuan/Eyetracking/README.md

 enter 2 for mouse control option
 ```

-### Updated:
-I am still working with second function, which is to control the mouse.

 ### Clone project to local visual studio:
 1. Open Visual Studio: menu -> team -> manage connections